Back to Forecasting

 ?

-ValueAct board exit probability at 28% introduces governance continuity risk — the spring 2026 proxy statement is an imminent binary catalyst that could remove activist oversight during a critical period
+ValueAct board exit probability at 33% introduces governance continuity risk: the spring 2026 proxy statement is an imminent binary catalyst that could remove activist oversight during a period of elevated balance sheet risk

 Direction